 - Problems or NEW Situations which might be occuring in your job or family

-When writing theses please remember that graduate students use the style recommended by their Supervisor (usually IEEE or APA).
+WRITING STYLE: When writing theses please remember that graduate students use the style recommended by the Faculty of Graduate Studies

 DISTRIBUTION OF THESIS FOR "FINAL ORAL"